 Regardless of whether you use human reception, electronic reception, or both together, certain techniques and best practices make the processes and records smooth and clean.

 Consider using these techniques as you choose your system.

 The best visitor management system is the one that works.
 It welcomes your guests, gathers their information quickly and efficiently and gets them on their way.
-It helps keep your building and employees secure.
+It helps keep your workplace and data secure.
 It reduces interruptions for your valuable employees and keeps costs in check.
 And, most importantly, it is easy enough that you, your employees and your guests will use it consistently and happily.